 Convert Video to an Audio Track Directly in Mac OS X

-Converting a video file to an audio track is made extremely easy with the help of Mac OS X Lion’s new media encoding abilities that are built directly into the Finder.
-This has been tested to work with .mov, .m4v, .mpg, and mp4, and the resulting audio track is 256kbps m4a file:
+Converting a video file to an audio track is made extremely easy with the help of the media encoding abilities of Mac OS X that are built directly into the Finder.
+With this, you can convert many popular movie formats into audio tracks, including video files of .mov, .m4v, .mpg, and mp4 format.
+The resulting converted audio track is a 256kbps m4a file, which can be further adjusted if desired.

 - Locate the video you want converted to an audio track and right-click on it